 Jennifer Margaret Armstrong is a doctor in Nepean, Ontario, Canada.
 Armstrong has been associated with the pseudoscience groups ILADS and American Academy of Environmental Medicine (AAEM).

-Armstrong is also the ex-wife of Joseph Mercola, who is known as one “the Biggest Quacks Plaguing America with False Claims About Science.”
+Armstrong is also the ex-wife of Joseph Mercola, who is known as one of “the Biggest Quacks Plaguing America with False Claims About Science.”
 Jennifer Armstrong also reportedly made an appearance in the propaganda film Under Our Skin.

 A serious issue in the chronic Lyme community is the large number of individuals who are purchasing fake treatments for fake diagnoses and not getting the care they need and deserve.

 The Discipline Committee (the “Committee”) of the College of Physicians and Surgeons of Ontario (the “College”) found Armstrong guilty of professional misconduct.
 Additionally, Armstrong admitted that she committed an act of professional misconduct by failing to maintain the standard of practice of the profession.